AdesisNetlife/grunt-pug-i18n/README.md

 ## Getting started

-This plugin is the same like use [grunt-contrib-jade][1], but it simply adds support for [Jade][3] template internationalization based on JSON/YAML/JS translation files
+This plugin is the same as [grunt-contrib-jade][1], but it adds high level support for [Jade][3] template internationalization based on JSON/YAML/JS files

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
+If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](hettp://gruntjs.com/sample-gruntfil) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install grunt-jade-i18n --save-dev